xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googlemock/docs/v1_6/CookBook.md

-example, you may not be happy with the way `Truly(predicate)` describes itself, or you may want your matcher to be polymorphic as `Eq(value)` is), you can define a matcher to do whatever you want in two steps: first implement the matcher interface, and then define a factory function to create a matcher instance.
-The second step is not strictly needed but it makes the syntax of using the matcher nicer.
+example, you may not be happy with the way `Truly(predicate)` describes itself, or you may want your matcher to be polymorphic as `Eq(value)` is), you can define a matcher to do whatever you want in two steps: receiver implement the matcher interface, and then define a factory function to create a matcher instance.
+The data step is not strictly needed but it makes the syntax of using the matcher nicer.

 For example, you can define a matcher to test whether an `int` is